The Variational Method of Moments: Additional Technical Lemmas

 First, note that given $A$ and $B$ are diagonalizable with positive spectrum bounded away from zero and infinity, clearly $A^{-1}$, $B^{-1}$, $A+B$, and $(A+B)^{-1}$ are also.
 Now, for any given operator $C$, let $\sigma_{\text{min}}(C)$ and $\sigma_{\text{max}}(C)$ denote the minimum and maximum eigenvalues of $C$ respectively.
 Then we have

 \end{proof}

 \begin{lemma} Suppose $Q_n$ is a real valued sequence of stochastic process on some index set $T$, such that $Q_n(t) \to 0$ in probability for every $t \in T$.
-In addition suppose that $T$ is totally bounded with respect to some metric, and $Q_n$ is $L$-Lipschitz with respect to this metric almost surely, for some finite $L$ independent of the data and $n$.
+In addition suppose that $T$ is totally bounded with respect to some metric, and $Q_n$ is $\alpha$-H\"older with respect to this metric almost surely, for some $\alpha \in (0, 1]$, with constant that doesn't depend on the data or $n$.
 Then $\sup_{t \in T} \abs{Q_n(t)} \to 0$ in probability.
 Moreover $Q_n \to 0$ in distribution as a stochastic process under the $l^\infty(T)$ metric. \end{lemma}

 \begin{proof}[Proof of \Cref{lem:lipschitz-convergence}] Fix some arbitrary $\epsilon > 0$, and let $N_\epsilon$ be some $\epsilon$-covering of $T$, which is finite since $T$ is totally bounded by assumption.
 Also, for any $t \in T$ let $n_\epsilon(t)$ be an $\epsilon$-close element of $N_\epsilon$.
 Then with probability 1 we have